HeiderJeffer/HeiderJeffer/README.md

 <p><a href="https://en.wikipedia.org/wiki/Historiography">Historiography</a> | <a href="https://en.wikipedia.org/wiki/Archaeology">Archaeology</a> | <a href="https://en.wikipedia.org/wiki/Agronomy">Agronomy</a> | <a href="https://en.wikipedia.org/wiki/Swimming">Swimming</a> |<a href="https://en.wikipedia.org/wiki/Camping"> Camping</a> | <a href="https://en.wikipedia.org/wiki/Documentary_film">Documentaries</a> | <a href="https://en.wikipedia.org/wiki/Chronometry">Horology</a> | <a href="https://en.wikipedia.org/wiki/Underwater_diving">Diving</a> | <a href="https://en.wikipedia.org/wiki/Fountain_pen">Fountain Pens</a> | <a href="https://en.wikipedia.org/wiki/Film">Movies</a></p>
 </body>

+### Legal Notice:
+*“I authorize the processing of my personal data pursuant to art.
+13 of Legislative Decree no. 196 of 30 June 2003 - ‘Personal Data Protection Code’ and art.
+13 of GDPR 679/16 - ‘European Regulation on the Protection of Personal Data’.”*

+---

+*Heider Jeffer*
+*30th November 2024*

+---

+Advancing Digital Business Innovation for SMEs through Informatics